 My trip started by landing late in the evening on a rainy Friday night at the Riga airport.
 I picked a hotel in Jūrmala since there wasn’t much between it and where I wanted to start my run.
-I prefer to get some distance from the airport even if I’m not going to make the entire drive that night.
+I prefer to get some distance from the airport even if I will not make the entire drive that night.
 The hotel itself felt very much from the Soviet era since it had oversized features, grand stairways and lots of marble.
 I cannot quite describe my feelings for the building but I’d say it was as if something powerful had been abandoned.
-Jūrmala itself is a nice little resort area only 30 minutes from the airport with nice beaches, but I didn’t have time to experience that on this trip.
+Jūrmala itself is a nice little resort area only 30 minutes from the airport with nice beaches, but I didn’t have time to experience them on this trip.

 I ended my run back at the point.
 I had originally thought it’d be cool to stay at the hotel right on the beach but decided I wanted to get back closer to the city so I could tour it in the morning.
-I’m glad I did since I got so see a few interesting things in the city.
+I’m glad I did since I got to see a few interesting things in the city.
 My three recommendations in Riga:

 The Riga Central Market.
 Once the largest in Europe/World it’s interesting for its architecture and what you will see in it.
-Parts from World War I Zeppelin hangers were repurposed for the roofs.
-Inside you will find an incredible variety of vendors; from trinkets to large meat and fish displays.
+Parts from World War I Zeppelin hangers were re-purposed for the roofs.
+Inside you will find an incredible variety of vendors; from trinkets to the large meat and fish displays.

 Art Nouveau Architecture.
 Riga is famous for its architecture so is great for a walking tour for your post run recovery.
-I also think a great way to see the overall city is to goto the top of the St Peter’s Church.
+I also think a great way to see the overall city is to go to the top of the St Peter’s Church.
 It is quite a nice view in all directions.

 Water taxi.
 A nice way to relax your feet and get out on the main river and see the view from there.